MarcusMLarsson/Azure-Data-Engineer-Associate/README.md

 <h3> My journey to becomming Azure certified </h3>

 <p> This repository includes my studynotes for the Azure-Data-Engineer-Associate certification.
-In particular, my notes focuses on the Pluralsights curriculum for DP-200 and DP-201.
+In particular, my notes focuses on Pluralsights curriculum for DP-200 and DP-201.
 I wish you the best of luck for your studies! </p>